 Executive Director & CHW Training Coordinator

-Jacqueline has been a CHW with URMC Social Work Division’s Baby Love Program for 26 years working with pregnant women to ensure healthy birth outcomes.
+Jacqueline has been a CHW with URMC Social Work Division’s Baby Love Program since 1994 working with pregnant women to ensure healthy birth outcomes.
 She served on the Mercy Residential Board from 1994-1999, as a Steering Committee Member of the Rochester Area Family Life Education from 1994-2004, as a Family Development Credential Field Advisor from 2000-2015, on the Advisory Group of the Eastman Dental Home Project from 2005-2009, and on the Advisory Board for the Adapting Collaborative Care Perinatal Depression Treatment to a Pediatric Setting in 2008.
 Jacqueline is currently on the Parents As Teachers Advisory Committee and is serving on the Town of Irondequoit’s ICARE Program on Racial Equity.
-Jacqueline was the Co-Chair of CHWAR from 2000-2010.

 more on their options.
 Jayslynn has over 13 years experience as a CHW and continues to pledge her support to those she serves by maintaining these resource connections and creating new ones as she moves along this journey.
 Jayslynn is able to break down the confusing world of health insurance with a person centered approach that connects individuals and families to coverage that is most appropriate, going above and beyond to connect people to medical care.
 In addition to serving her community as a Community

 Relations Specialist, Jayslynn owns her own photo booth business and manages Avalon Roc with her family, a beautiful community event space!